lancelote/lancelote.github.io/about.md

 Hi!

-I’m a Django developer who has switched his career path from Data Science to Software Development.
-Apart of Web technologies and Python itself I’m really fond of testing and TDD in particular
+I’m a Python developer and QA engineer who has switched his career path from Data Science to Software Development.
+Apart of Python itself I’m really fond of testing and TDD in particular.

 I’m an active [self learner](https://www.linkedin.com/in/pavelkarateev), passionate [reader](https://www.goodreads.com/review/list/26476619?shelf=dev) and [problem](http://www.codewars.com/users/lancelote)
 [solver](http://www.checkio.org/user/lancelote/).
 I'm also an active English-to-Russian translator (games, books, tutorials and so on, for example:
-[DjangoGirls tutorial](http://tutorial.djangogirls.org/)) and do a lot of my translations just for fun or community benefit.
-If you have any interesting projects you want to translate to Russian language (Python related primarily)
-- feel free to contact me via skype *karateev.pavel* or
+[DjangoGirls tutorial](http://tutorial.djangogirls.org/), [Intermediate Python](https://github.com/lancelote/interpy-ru) book) and do a lot of my translations just for fun or community benefit.
+If you have any interesting projects you want to translate to Russian language (Python related primarily) -- feel free to contact me via skype *karateev.pavel* or
-<a href="mailto:karateev.pavel@ya.ru">email</a>
+<a href="mailto:karateev.pavel@ya.ru">email</a>.

 ## Resume: